andrimoopensource/blog/_posts/2019-02-16-optimise-android.md

 ## Conclusion

 So, these are a few simple tips & tricks you can follow to optimize your Android device for better performance.
-If you have tried some of these tips or know other ways to boost Android performance, then feel free to comment below.
+If you have tried some of these tips or know other ways to boost Android performance, then feel free to comment in the comment box.

 {% include advertisement.html %}